The basic starting idea in this work is simple. It is in the generalizations and implementations where difficulties arise.

 The complex center of charge is defined by the vanishing of the complex dipole moment ; in other words,

-Carrying this calculation to second order, we find the second-order relationship between the intrinsic complex dipole and the intrinsic dipole,
+Carrying this calculation to second order, we find the second-order complex center of charge and the relationship between the intrinsic complex dipole, , and the complex dipole, ,

 In Section 5, these ideas are applied to GR, with the complex electric and magnetic dipoles being replaced by the complex combination of the mass dipole and the angular momentum.